Government and Public Services

 Running a country at national, regional and city/metropolitan levels requires staff and administrators for all kinds of roles: economists, statisticians, policy analysts, legal experts, researchers, scientists, communication specialists, accountants and many more.

 The flagship graduate programme in this sector is Civil Service Fast Stream.
-However there are a multitude of other organisations, graduate programmes and direct entry opportunites and anyone interested in working in the public sector should broaden their search and research to encompass the very wide array of potential employers.
+However there are a multitude of other organisations, graduate programmes and direct entry opportunities and anyone interested in working in the public sector should broaden their search and research to encompass the very wide array of potential employers.
 For example:

 • There will be opportunities across many front line services such as law and order, social work, teaching and healthcare.
 In the UK, all these fields offer specific graduate entry and accelerated development programmes.